 Meanwhile, the second piece of the puzzle in creating a more efficient, more affordable, longer-lasting flashlight was the power-producing battery.
 The dry cell battery made of nickel and cadmium powered flashlights through much of the 20th century, but is rarely used today due to cadmium’s toxicity.

 In the 1950s, Canadian engineer Lewis Urry invented the alkaline battery that most households use today.
 With zinc and manganese in the electrodes and potassium hydroxide serving as the alkaline electrolyte, these batteries are inexpensive and used in a range of common electronics, from television remotes to flashlights.

 Still Shining After All These Years

 What’s next for flashlights?
-Military, law enforcement, rescue personnel and tech-loving recreationists continue to drive flashlight technology for modern needs.
-Advances in tomorrow’s flash lights will likely reflect today’s battery and LED research.
-Change could also come in the form of lens and casing improvements.
+Military, law enforcement, rescue personnel, and tech-loving recreationists continue to drive flashlight technology for modern needs.
+Advances in tomorrow’s flashlights will likely reflect today’s battery and LED research.
+A change could also come in the form of lens and casing improvements.
 Accessory features like memory technology and remote pressure switches are already being rolled out in high-end models, providing a personalized feel to the flashlight.
 All we know for sure is that for flashlights and those who use them, the future is bright.

 From humble origins as fat-covered bundles of reeds and smelly tallow candles, handheld lighting has been utilized and improved on by humans as long as we’ve been playing with fire.
 The flashlight may seem a humble, yet reliable tool, but its history has as many twists and turns as the switchbacks of a mountain trail.
 Take a trip back in time and explore the history of your most important camping companion, the flashlight.